 Car Accidents Happen Every Day in Myrtle Beach

 Whether you are a year-round resident or a tourist on vacation, you have rights when you are injured in a Myrtle Beach car accident.
 Be sure your rights are protected by speaking to an attorney from Derrick Law Firm as soon as possible.
 Call our Myrtle Beach office at 843.488.3165 to schedule your free consultation.
-We are also able to meet clients at our Conway, Murrels Inlet, Mt.
+We are also able to meet clients at our Conway, Murrells Inlet, Mt.
 Pleasant, North Myrtle Beach or North Charleston office locations.